-For the first three quarters of fiscal year 2019, MoDOT turned over 505 employees.
-If turnover rates stay consistent over the next quarter, it's estimated that total turnover will be 673.
-Applying a Society for Human Resources Management turnover cost calculator to these estimates finds the hard cost of backfilling positions to be \$2.08 million for FY 2019.
-For the same period, the soft cost of turnover is estimated to be \$32.29 million.
-The estimated FY 2019 total turnover cost of \$34.37 million is an 11.9 percent increase over FY 2018.
+For first quarter of fiscal year 2020, MoDOT turned over 192 employees.
+This places MoDOT on track to turn over 768 employee in FY 2020.
+Applying a Society for Human Resources Management turnover cost calculator to these estimates, we can anticipate the hard cost of backfilling positions to be \$2.4 million for FY 2020.
+For the same period, the soft cost of turnover is estimated to be \$37.04 million.
+This total of \$39.44 million would be a 13.7 percent increase over FY 2019 total turnover cost..